 When we do take a trip to the beach, we usually spend as much time in the sand and water as possible.
 We dig in the sand, snorkel in the shallow water when the waves are calm, jump the waves when they are high, and nap under our beach canopy when needed.

 One of our favorite things to do as a family on the beach is collect shells.
 We find them on early morning walks on the beach and as they wash up throughout the day.
 By the end of our vacation, we usually have a sand bucket full of them.

 When we get home, we sort them according to their types.
 Sometimes we use a shell guide to try and identify them.
 We might also put them in jars to admire them and remember our trip.
 And, sometimes we use them for a chemistry experiment!

 Who isn’t mesmerized by shells being washed up on shore by the crashing waves?
 Their shapes and colors make them like treasures pulled from the deep mystery of the ocean.
 Collecting shells on the beach can be addicting.
 You never know what the next one might look like.

 But what are seashells?

 Seashells are exoskeletons formed by soft-bodied mollusks such as oysters and clams for protection from the environment and predators.
 These mollusks secrete a material made mostly of calcium carbonate which builds up and hardens to create the shell.
-As the animal grows, more shell is created.
+As the animal grows, this exoskeleton expands, as well.

 Some people think of the shell as the home of the mollusk.
-This is kind of true.
+This idea is accurate to an extent.
 The animal does live in its shell.
-However, the shell is actually attached to the animal’s body, so the animal cannot leave the shell unless it dies.
-These are the empty shells we find on the beach.
+However, the shell is attached to the animal’s body, so the creature can’t leave its “home” unless it dies.
+These discarded exoskeletons are the empty shells we find on the beach.

 Seashells And Chemistry